The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecent} advancements in music source separation (MSS) using artificial intelligence have been driven by the research community and the availability of benchmark challenges \cite{MUSDB18HQ,Mitsufuji2022music, Fabbro2024}.
 In professional music production, instruments and vocals are typically recorded on individual tracks, which are later combined during mixing.
 Although this process is often approximated as a simple sum of the isolated tracks, the final master undergoes complex, non-linear processing during mastering, making the resulting mix more than just an additive combination.
 Despite this simplification, assuming a linear mix remains effective in practice and does not significantly hinder model performance.
-MSS systems, therefore, aim to take a mixed audio signal as input and estimate the original constituent tracks, also known as stems.
+MSS systems, therefore, aim to take a mixed audio signal as input and estimate the original constituent tracks, also known as stems; for a comprehensive discussion on mixture model types and the specific complexities of the classical music domain, see~\cite{Burred2009}.